-Injectors should always be wired in parallel when more that one injector is used on a channel (see Figure D.1.
-1).
+Injectors should always be wired in parallel when more that one injector is used on a channel (see Figure D.1 1).
 When two injectors are used on a channel, the current flow through each individual injector will be half of the flow through the injector circuit.
-When three injectors are used on a channel, the current flow through each individual injector will be one-third of the flow through the injector circuit (however, more than 2 injectors per driver should never be necessary).
+When three injectors are used on a channel, the current flow through each individual injector will be one-third of the flow through the injector sper driver should never be necessary).

-Current Flow per Injector = $[1 \div \# \text{ of injectors per driver}] \times \text{Current Flow through Circuit}$ injectors take less time for the injector to fully open once the injector driver fires.
+Current Flow per Injector = [1 ÷ # of injectors per driver] × Current Flow through Circuit

+As far as performance, low impedance injectors are preferred.
+The reason is simple: low impedance injectors have a faster response time than high impedance injectors.
+This means that low impedance injectors take less time for the injector to fully open once the injector driver fires.
 According to SAE recommended practice (spec.
 J1832), high impedance injectors are typically non-linear (as a result of the response time) when operated below about 1.8 milliseconds, while low impedance injectors are non-linear below about 1.6ms.